cspr-rad/kairos-spec/src/spec.typ

 ==== Database <database>

 The database is a persistent storage that stores the performed transfers and the account balances whose state is stored on the blockchain.
 To achieve more failsafe and reliable availability of the data, it is replicated sufficiently often.
-In the case of failure, standbys (replicas) can be used as new primary stores.
+In the case of failure, standbys (replicas) can be used as new primary stores @data-redundancy.

 ==== Kairos State/ Verifier Contract <contracts>